olefredrik/fit2csv/mac-app/README_APP.md

 end run
 ```

-7. Save the app, for example as:
+7. Save the app, for example:

 ```
 fit2csv.app